ahmadabdulnasir/panelFormer3/ReadMe.md

 # TechPack: Garment Sewing Pattern Generator API by Fashable.AI

-A FastAPI-based web service that generates sewing patterns from garment images using the Sewformer model.
+A FastAPI-based web service that generates sewing patterns from garment images using the former model.

 ## Overview

-TechPack is a production-ready implementation of the Sewformer model, which can generate sewing patterns from a single garment image.
+TechPack is a production-ready implementation of the former model, which can generate sewing patterns from a single garment image.
 The system is deployed as a REST API service that allows users to upload garment images and receive detailed sewing pattern information.

 ## Features